 Another area of focus is providing stronger packaging.
 For example, there may be holes in the package that are going to allow contaminates into the package, or sometimes there are frays in the materials that you can see through—so we have been working on materials to help make those packages stronger.
 We have also worked on sealant materials so that they are stronger than before.

-What are some of the factors, such as cost, that manufactures need to look at when considering these changes?
+What are some of the factors, such as cost, that manufacturers need to look at when considering these changes?

 When it comes more convenience-driven packages, such as grab-and-go, these packages tend to require a type of structure that is much more complex than the standard ones.
 In order to achieve the required performance converters need to deliver packages with several layers that may carry different materials, which can add a lot of complexity to the whole manufacturing process.
 While managing all of these variables can create challenges, packaging converters have the technical expertise to be successful as these trends drive changes in package design.

 Packaging manufacturers often want to make changes more rapidly than in the past to keep their products looking fresh.
 What type of conflict does it present when you’re looking at a more complicated process to make those materials?